rajeshwarpatlolla/ionic-plugins/README.md

 ## Code snippets
 - [Code Snippets](https://codepen.io/ionic/)
 - [material-action-button](https://codepen.io/fmtoffolo/pen/ozNJPv)
+- [Ionic2RESTHttpExample](https://github.com/Gajotres/Ionic2RESTHttpExample) - This Example will show you how to make a REST HTTP call with Ionic 2

 ## Note
 - There might be few more plugins for ionic framework.
 If you find any such plugins, which is not mentioned here, please feel free to make a PR or raise an issue with that plugin details.